 Major deliverables planning

 May include planning of the product features or modules, their dependances, relations, and stages of development.

-This is also planning of possible sub-products, services, external products and other related initiatives that are related and may be included in the scope of the project.
+This planning may also include a plan of possible sub-products, services, external products, and other related initiatives that are related and may be included in the scope of the project.

 Planning includes high-level definitions of the deliverables and approximately their desired or estimated completion time presented as quarters of the year, months, or other relative time units.

 This plan may be helpful for planning other activities related to the product, such as marketing campaigns, other parties' relationships establishing, or estimating high-level cost.